Bargara, Queensland: Retirement resorts

 Bargara is serviced by two major retirement resorts that cater to a predominantly older demographic: Palm Lake Resort and Carlyle Gardens Retirement Village.

 Commerce

 The main commercial precincts are the strips on Bauer Street between See Street and The Esplanade, and the section of See Street south of Bauer Street.

 Bargara Central Shopping Centre located at the corner of Davidson Street and Bargara Road is the main large-scale shopping centre servicing the town.
 It has two supermarkets, Woolworths and Aldi.
 There are several restaurants and fast food stores.

 Three other plazas lie adjacent to the Bauer Street commercial precincts, namely Coral Coast Plaza, Bargara Beach Plaza.
 One more small shopping complex exists at the entrance to the Carlyle Gardens Retirement Village on Woongarra Scenic Drive.

 Education

 There are no schools in Bargara.
-The nearest government primary school is Bargara State School in neighbouring Mon Repos to the north-west.
+Despite its name, Bargara State School is in the neighbouring locality of Mon Repos to the north-west.
 The nearest government secondary school is Kepnock State High School in Kepnock, Bundaberg, to the south-west.